plehman/Experiment01/README.md

 # Experiment01
-Test collaboration for homework assignment
+Experiment for GitHub link to Stride